ZioPepito/AnonymousChat-ADC2019/README.md

 ### Basic operations

-- Create a chat room specifying the name
+- Create a chat room by specifying a unique name
-- Join one of the created chat rooms specifying the name
+- Join one of the created chat rooms by specifying the name
-- Leave a a room you joined
+- Leave a chat room you joined by specifying the name
-- Send a message in a room you joined
+- Send a message in a room you joined (type room's name and then the message)

 ### Additional operation

-- Delete a room specifying the name only if you are the creator
+- Delete a room specifying the name, only if you are the creator
 - List the rooms you joined
 - Leave the network